Xe/christine.website/blog/the-universal-design-2015-10-17.markdown

 This design will also scale to running across multiple servers, and in general to any kind of computer, business or industry problem.

+What if this was applied to the CPU and a computer in general at a low level?
+How would things be different?

+## Urbit

+Over the past few weeks I have been off and on dipping my toes into [Urbit](http://urbit.org).
+They call Urbit an "operating function" and define it [as such](http://urbit.org/preview/~2015.9.25/materials/whitepaper#-definition):

+    V(I) => T

+where `T` is the state, `V` is the fixed function, and `I` is the list of input events from first to last.

+Urbit at a low level takes inputs, applies them to a function and returns the state of the computer.
+Sound familar?

+`~hidduc-posmeg` has been putting together a set of tutorials^\* to learn Hoon, its higher-level lisp-like language.
+At the end of the first one, they say something that I think is also very relevant to this systems programming ideal:

+> All Hoon computation takes [the] same general form.
+A subject with a fomula that transforms that subject in some way to produce a product which is then used as the subject for some other formula.
+In our next tutorial we'll look at some of the things we can do to our subject.

+Subjects applied to formulae become results that are later applied to formulae as subjects.
+Events applied to policy emit actions which later become events for other policies to emit actions.

+Because of this design, you can easily do live code reloading, because there is literally no reason you can't.
+Wait for a formula to finish and replace it with the new version, provided it compiles.
+Why not apply this to the above ideas too?

+---

+\* Link here: http://hidduc-posmeg.urbit.org/home/pub/hoon-intro/ as of publishing this revision of the article hidduc's urbit is offline, so they cannot be accessed at the moment.

 For comments on this article, please feel free to email me, poke me in `#geek` on `irc.ponychat.net` (my nick is Xena), or leave thoughts at one of the places this article has been posted.